by Dr. Lawrence Wilson

 Other smooth, glassy types of substances in nature that are high in silicon-based substances include glass, some plastics, and even the newer computer chips that are made of silicon or germanium.
 These are needed to move electricity so it slips and slides along faster and smoother without interference.

 For example, copper imbalance is known to be one of the main instigators of adhesions, scars, scoliosis and other connective tissue types of adhesions in the body.
 This is not usable copper.
-It is a form or several forms of copper that are so electronegative in their effect that they cause the tissues to adhere in abnormal ways.
+It is a form or several forms of copper that are so electronegative or irritating that they cause the tissues to adhere in abnormal ways.

-The copper also damages the normal types of tissue attachments, which are called sulfur-sulfur or disulfide type bonding.
+Harmful copper compounds also damages the normal types of tissue attachments, which are called sulfur-sulfur or disulfide type bonding.
 This type of tissue binding is not pathological or “adhered”.
-Unlike adhesions, disulfide bonds are more flexible and considered far more normal in the body.
+Unlike adhesions, disulfide bonds are more flexible.
 They are used in all flexible or connective tissues such as tendons, ligaments, muscles and elsewhere.

 Adequate sulfur is also important to prevent adhesions because it is involved in the disulfide bonds of connective tissue.
-Vegetarian diets, for example, are low in certain types of bioavailable sulfur compounds, and this is one of the main problems of all vegetarian diets, no matter how nutritious and healthful they may be in other ways.
+Vegetarian diets tend to be low in some bioavailable sulfur compounds.
+This is one of the main problems of all vegetarian diets, no matter how nutritious and healthful they may be in other ways.

 OTHER WAYS TO CORRECT ADHESIONS

-However, it is also because the soft tissues and connective are weak in most people, and brittle and hardened with toxic metals and toxic chemicals.
-For this reason, I don’t recommend yoga today, especially bikrum yoga or “hot yoga”.
+However, it is also because the soft tissues and connective are weak, brittle and hardened with toxic metals and toxic chemicals.
+For this reason, we don’t recommend yoga today, especially bikrum yoga or “hot yoga”.
 More injuries occur with this type than with any other.
-Today, I suggest the following methods:
+Instead, we suggest the following methods to undo adhesions:

 1. Make the body more yang.
-This is done with a nutritional balancing program, especially the cooked vegetable diet and the proper supplements, and even one’s thinking and emotional habits.
+This is done with a development program, especially the cooked vegetable diet and the proper supplements, and even one’s thinking and emotional habits.
 To read more about this, read Yin Disease on this site.

 Women should go only to a female Rolfer or massage therapist for safety reasons.